Frequently Asked Questions

 When do you arrive to the ceremony?

 I arrive 60 minutes in advance to meet with your DJ, photographer, and wedding coordinator so we're all on the same page.
-I also refresh everyone's mind about the physical movements we’ve already practiced in our mini-rehearsal at my home or on FaceTime so you remember what to do.
+I also refresh everyone's mind about the physical movements we’ve already practiced in our mini-rehearsal at my home or on Zoom/FaceTime so you remember what to do.
 For very small or simple weddings, I’ll arrive 30 minutes early.
 I'll take great care to ensure you and everyone are calm and prepared!

 How long is a typical ceremony?